-The following is the safety data information provided by the manufacturer of these products.
+The following safety data information is provided by the manufacturer of this product.
 Please read thoroughly and do not hesitate to contact us if you need further information.
+The information provided in this Safety Data Sheet is correct to the best of our knowledge, information and belief at the date of its publication.

 1. Identification of substance